cherwin/qbe/README.md

 We use Terraform to create a Virtual Machine in Digital Ocean.
 The VM gets provisioned with NGINX on top of docker via cloud-init.
 You will not be prompted for confirmation to apply the `terraform plan`.

 ---

+### Prerequisites

+To deploy you will only need `docker` and `make` installed locally.
+Any reasonably up to date version will probably do.
+See [Dependencies](#Dependencies) for the exact versions used in this project.
+I assume that you are using MacOS or Linux.

 ### Export Variables

 Export your Personal Access Token and authorized key in order to run Terraform.
 I recommend [direnv](https://direnv.net/) to manage your exports.